Still chasing the dream: Former Huskies, Cougars, Seahawks among those hoping to hook on with XFL

 - There have been Summer Showcases at each of the eight cities the XFL is in.
 “They’ve gone well,” said XFL Commissioner Oliver Luck, who was in Seattle on Saturday.
 “We’ve had about 100 guys per city, and these are all guys who are good football players and in many cases, college All-Americans and they have spent time in NFL training camps, CFL training camps, etc. They are guys who want to play football and there is good quality.
 And this is just a sliver of the talent I think we will have.”

-- Luck said each team in the league will have a Tier-One quarterback that will be allocated, and not part of the draft process.
+- Luck said each team in the league will have a Tier-One quarterback, and the league is considering allocating them, instead of making them part of the draft process.
 He said the league will be playing close attention to the backup quarterback battles, including in Seattle where Geno Smith and Paxton Lynch will likely vie to back up Russell Wilson.
 The player who loses that battle could be a target of the XFL.

-- Linebacker John Lotulelei, who was on the Seahawks’ roster in 2013, was one the participants.
+- Linebacker John Lotulelei, who was on the Seahawks’ roster in 2013, was one of the participants.

 - Among the kickers at the Showcase were former Sounders Marcus Hahnemann and Lamar Neagle.